 In this session, four highly experienced educators help us think about what Daf Yomi means, now, as a Jewish cultural or spiritual practice.
 What does it mean as a unifying practice (everyone who participates is "on the daf") that actually comprises many distinct and diverse practices?
 What does Daf Yomi represent, as a mode of engagement with the Jewish tradition that is both continuous and discontinuous with traditional modes of study?
 How does it bring people together in shared purpose?
 How does it meet individual needs or advance individual goals?

 Sarra Alpert (Avodah), Rabba Yaffa Epstein (Wexner Foundation), Dr. Jane Shapiro (Orot: Center for Jewish Learning), Dr. Diane Tickton Schuster (Mandel Center for Studies in Jewish Education), moderated by Professor Jon Levisohn (Brandeis University).

-Adult Jewish learning is flourishing in synagogues, JCCs, board tables, leadership cohorts, service cohorts, and of course, online.
-This session was an occasion to talk with a group of experienced educators about what they learned from their studies of adult Jewish learning opportunities — who the learners are, why they participate, what happens, and how they grow or develop through the experience.
-It featured insights gathered from the research they conducted for the Mandel Center Portraits of Adult Jewish Learning project.
+Adult Jewish learning is flourishing in synagogues, JCCs, board tables, leadership cohorts, service cohorts and, of course, online.
+This session is an occasion to talk with a group of experienced educators about what they learned from their studies of adult Jewish learning opportunities — who the learners are, why they participate, what happens and how they grow or develop through the experience.
+It features insights gathered from the research they conducted for the Mandel Center's Portraits of Adult Jewish Learning project.